pachyderm/pachyderm/contributing.md

 1. Code your change on a feature branch
 2. Add the appropriate tests and make sure existing tests pass
-3. Bump version in `package.json`
-4. Run `npm install` to update the version in the package-lock
-5. Create a PR
+3. Create a PR

-Once your PR is approved, merge your changes and publish the library to npm.
+Once your PR is approved, it will be merged into the library.

-### Publishing to npm

-1. Login to npm: `npm login`
-2. Publish to npm: `npm publish`